-NDSU Residence Life offers seven learning community opportunities in five academic areas and two special interest areas!
+NDSU Residence Life offers six learning community opportunities in five academic areas and one special interest area!
 No matter which type of community you are in, participation in the community allows you to connect closely with other students, connect classroom and out-of-classroom learning; network with faculty and staff; and work together to achieve common goals.
 Residence Life staff provide guidance and support to empower you to become an engaged global citizen.

 Academic Learning Communities

 Students in academically focused communities interact through co-enrollment in courses each semester as identified by their college, activities focused specifically on their fields of study and community development activities offered by hall staff.
 All these efforts help students to build strong connections with their college and peers.

 Look at each Learning Community page to see what makes it a unique place to live and learn.
 Students majoring in programs listed on each page are eligible to request to live in these communities.

 Students participating in each academic learning community are eligible to register for LAUNCH, an early arrival program connecting students to campus in the days prior to the semester starting.
 Check out your learning community page for additional information about LAUNCH 2016.

 Special Interest Learning Community

 Students in the special interest learning community have opportunities to build friendships with peers who have similar interests or values and strive to learn and grow from those around them.
 This community connects with faculty, has activities throughout the academic year, and offers unique welcome activities.